Relapsed/Refractory Multiple Myeloma Highlights from ASH 2022

 They discuss game-changing treatments for relapsed/refractory patients, bispecific antibodies, treatment side effects, and emerging clinical trials.

-Thank you to Janssen Oncology for its support of our patient education program!
+Thank you to Janssen Oncology & AbbVie for their support of our patient education program!
 The Patient Story retains full editorial control over all content.

 This interview has been edited for clarity.
 This is not medical advice.
 Please consult with your healthcare provider for treatment decisions.